Flap Design

 Two-Sided and Three-Sided Flaps:

 These flaps are used when greater access to the surgical area is needed, such as in cases requiring extensive bone augmentation.
-For instance, a three-sided or trapezoid flap, which includes mesial and distal releasing incisions, can provide excellent visualization and access.
+For instance, a three-sided or trapezoid flap, which includes mesial and distal releasing incisions, can provide excellent visualisation and access.
 This approach is particularly useful when significant bone defects or augmentation procedures are anticipated.